-Full-Time Equivalent Count of School Staff General Education: Teachers and Instructors 23.04 Paraprofessional Instructional Assistants 5.16 Special Education: Teachers and Instructors 3.00 Paraprofessional Instructional Assistants 6.00 Library/Media Speci alists and/or Assistants 1.60 Administrators, Coo rdinators, and Department Chairs 1.00 Instructional Special ists Who Support Teachers (e.g., subject area specialists) 3.00 Counselors, Social V Vorkers, and School Psychologists 1.00 School Nurses 1.10 Other Staff Providin g Non-Instructional Services and Support 13.77 ·
+Full-Time Equivale In the full-time General Education: Teachers and Instructors 23.11 equivalent count, staff members Paraprofessional Instructional Assistants 5.20 working part-time Special Education: Teachers and Instructors 2.00 in the school are Paraprofessional Instructional Assistants 7.80 counted as a fraction of Library/Media Speci alists and/or Assistants 1.70 full-time.
+For example, a teacher who works half-time in a Administrators, Coor rdinators, and Department Chairs 1.00 Instructional Special ists Who Support Teachers (e.g., subject area specialists) 3.00 Counselors, Social V Vorkers, and School Psychologists 1.00 school contributes School Nurses 1.10 0.50 to the Other Staff Providing g Non-Instructional Services and Support 10.25 school's staff count.